 Goddard brought the boat to Alaska with the help of his wife, Clara.
 They dismantled and carried the boat through the narrow mountain passes and reassembled it on the shore of Lake Bennett.
 The Goddard transported miners and freight back and forth to Dawson City.
 The craft had a small repair shop, forge and kitchen, making it a self-sufficient shop for the Yukon prospectors.
 The Goddard operated on the river until October 1901, when she was wrecked in an icy storm on Lake Laberge.
 Only two members of the five-man crew survived.

 Yukon River Survey

-The Goddards location remained a mystery until 2008, when an international team from the Institute of Nautical Archaeology, the Yukon Transportation Museum, and the Yukon government discovered the wreck during a sonar survey looking for gold rush wrecks.
-It wasnt until one year later, however, that this team would have an opportunity to dive and investigate the wreck.
+The Goddard's location remained a mystery until 2008 when an international team from the Institute of Nautical Archaeology, the Yukon Transportation Museum and the Yukon government discovered the wreck during a sonar survey looking for gold rush wrecks.
+It was not until a year later, however, that this team would have an opportunity to dive and investigate the wreck.

 - Thomas, L./D. Davidge/J. Pollack (2012).